J3R383/Web-practice/README.md

 # Web-practice
-This is a simple repository as I learn Web development
+This is a simple web development repository as I learn Web development